With Zion injured, No. 8 UNC routs No. 1 Duke 88-72 | New Country 923

+Nike said in a statement that it was “concerned” and wished Williamson a speedy recovery.
+It said it was “working to identify the issue.”

-Coach Mike Krzyzewski classified the injury as mild, but said he doesn’t know how much time Williamson will miss.
+Coach Mike Krzyzewski classified the injury as a mild sprain, but didn’t know how much time Williamson will miss.

 By winning their ninth in 10 games and beating a top-ranked team for the first time since 2013, they pulled into a first-place tie with the Blue Devils (23-3, 11-2).

-Note: (This version deletes an incorrect reference to this being North Carolina’s most lopsided win at Duke since 1989.)